Botifython/website/index.md

 - Stores an installation receipt at `/nix/receipt.json` for easier uninstallation
 - Places a copy of the install binary at `/nix/nix-installer`

-## Verification

-After installation, verify Nix is working by running: